New Uniform Civil Rules 2020 for legal proceedings in the Magistrates, District and Supreme Courts of South Australia commenced on 18 May 2020.

 You can still negotiate with the creditor about making payments

 The court will assume the creditor’s claim is correct.
-The creditor will ask the court to enter judgment on the debt.
+The creditor will ask the court to enter default judgment on the debt.
 This means the creditor can take enforcement action against you to recover the debt.
 The original amount claimed, plus costs, plus interest in some cases, becomes the amount you owe.

 Will I go to gaol?